DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 - What is your frontend dev command?
     - The forementioned `ionic serve` is what I used here
 - What is your frontend build command?
-    - You can use `ionic build` here but I had trouble with it incorrectly placing the assets, so instead I used `npm run build` which builds with vue instead
+    - You can use `ionic build` just make sure your web assets folder is correct, I used `npm run build` which builds with Vue instead

 After this our project will roughly look like this:
 ```